 Putting together a business plan is often seen as a one-off exercise undertaken when a new business is starting up.

 However the plan should be updated on a regular basis.
 It can then be used as a tool against which performance can be monitored and measured as part of the corporate planning process.
 There is much merit in this as used properly it keeps the business focused on objectives and inspires a discipline to achieve them.

 How we can help

 If you are starting, or have recently started a business in the Richmond area we, at Adams Tax and Accountancy Services, can help you develop a business plan.
-We can look forward with you to help you put together your best possible business plan.
+We look forward to helping you put together your best possible plan for the future.